Hernán Larraín

-Larraín is married to Magdalena Matte, a Chilean civil engineer, businesswoman and politician involved in the Kodama case.
-They have six children, among them is Pablo Larraín, a well known film maker.
+Larraín is married to Magdalena Matte, a Chilean civil engineer, businesswoman and politician.
+They have six children, among them is Pablo Larraín, a well known filmmaker.
 Hernán Larraín is of Basque descent.
-He is also a member of Washington D.C. based think tank the Inter-American Dialogue.
+He is also a member of Washington D.C.–based think tank the Inter-American Dialogue.

 Early years

 Hernán Larraín was born in Santiago de Chile.
 He studied at the Saint George's College.
 He entered the School of Law at the Pontifical Catholic University of Chile and received a law degree in 1971.
 At the university, Larraín obtained the "J.Tocornal" and "P.Montenegro" awards, given to the best student of the class.
 Larraín received a scholarship from the Ford Foundation to pursue his Master of Laws (LL.M.) degree at the London School of Economics.

 Larraín has been professor of the School of Law at the Pontifical Catholic University of Chile, where he served as secretary-general.
 Despite having belonged to the Gremialista movement, he did not join the Independent Democratic Union until after the assassination of its founder Jaime Guzmán in 1991.